Sign In Forgot Password

 Jenn Levine

-Ms. Jenn has been a Jewish Educator for 18 years.
+Dr. Jenn has been a Jewish Educator for 20 years.
 She began her career in family education in Ann Arbor, MI.
-She moved with her family to California in 2008, and continued working in Jewish education focusing on Hebrew, and Judaics grades kindergarten through twelfth grade.
-Ms. Jenn has been one of our Hebrew teachers for the last 7 years.
-For the last 4 years, her children Jacob and Miriam Levine have joined her on Thursdays to teach Hebrew.
-Ms. Jenn is passionate about Jewish education, and creates an inclusive, engaging and unconventional classroom environment for her students.
+She moved with her family to California in 2008 and continued working in Jewish education focusing on Hebrew, and Judaics from grades kindergarten through twelfth grade.
+Ms. Jenn, as she is also known, has been one of our Hebrew teachers for the last 8 years.
+For the last 5 years, her children Jacob and/or Miriam Levine joined her on Thursdays to teach Hebrew.
+She is passionate about Jewish education and creates an inclusive, engaging, and unconventional classroom environment for her students.

 Melita Silberstein